silasnevstad/GPT-Extension-VSCode/README.md

 Explain Code - Have GPT-3 explain any piece of code (classes, functions, etc.)

-Dubg Code - Have GPT-3 debug any piece of code.
+Debug Code - Have GPT-3 debug any piece of code.

 Optimize Code - Have GPT-3 optimize your code.